 HARRIET BART creates evocative content through the narrative power of objects, the theater of installation, and the intimacy of artists books.
 She has a deep and abiding interest in the personal and cultural expression of memory; it is at the core of her work.
 Using bronze and stone, wood and paper, books and words, everyday and found objects, Bart’s work signifies a site, marks an event, and draws attention to imprints of the past as they live in the present.

 Bart’s work has been exhibited extensively throughout the United States and Germany, and she has completed more than a dozen public art commissions in the United States, Japan, and Israel.
-She has been the recipient of fellowships from the Bush Foundation, McKnight Foundation, MacDowell Colony, Virginia Center for Creative Arts, NEA Arts Midwest, and the Minnesota State Arts Board.
+She has been the recipient of fellowships from the Bush Foundation, McKnight Foundation, MacDowell Colony, Virginia Center for Creative Arts, NEA Arts Midwest, Yaddo, and the Minnesota State Arts Board.
 Since 2000, Bart has published numerous fine-press books and mixed media bookworks.
 She has won three Minnesota Book Awards, most recently in 2015 for Ghost Maps.
 Her work is included in many museum, university, and private collections, including: Metropolitan Museum of Art, National Gallery of Art, Library of Congress, Walker Art Center, Minneapolis Institute of Arts, Weisman Art Museum, Jewish Museum, National Museum of Women in the Arts, and Sackner Archive of Visual and Concrete Poetry.
 She is a guest lecturer, curator, and founding member W.A.R.M. and the Traffic Zone Center for Visual Art in Minneapolis, MN.
-Bart is represented by Driscoll Babcock, New York NY and Booklyn, Brooklyn NY.